Are foundation models for computer vision good conformal predictors?

-\textit{The best coverage gap obtained by APS} \cite{romano2020classification} \textit{approximately aligns with the coverage gap achieved at the optimal calibration point, whereas RAPS} \cite{angelopoulosuncertainty} \textit{coverage gap strongly differs.} Fig.~\ref{fig:temp_scaling_CLIP} shows the impact of the temperature $T$ on the different CP metrics on CLIP conformalized predictions.
-An interesting observation is that at the optimal temperature value $T=1.1$, the CovGap of APS is very close to its optimal point\footnote{Results on \appensecref{sec:app-temp-impact} show similar behavior for other models.} (0.0567 \textit{vs} 0.0561).
+\textbf{Effect on coverage gap.} \textit{The best coverage gap obtained by APS} \citep{romano2020classification} \textit{approximately aligns with the coverage gap achieved at the optimal calibration point, whereas RAPS} \citep{angelopoulosuncertainty} \textit{coverage gap strongly differs.} Figure~\ref{fig:temp_scaling_CLIP} shows the impact of the temperature $T$ on the different CP metrics on CLIP conformalized predictions.
+An interesting observation is that at the optimal temperature value $T=1.1$, the CovGap of APS is very close to its optimal point\footnote{Results on \appendixref{app_sec:model_calibration} show similar behaviour for other models.} (0.0567 \textit{vs} 0.0561).
 In contrast, while the RAPS coverage gap at optimal calibration is 0.0701, it decreases to 0.0642 as $T$ increases.
-This suggests that we could anticipate the best coverage gap for APS by assessing the model calibration performance, which will likely be near optimal calibration.
+This suggests that the coverage gap for APS tends to be associated with model calibration performance, with smaller gaps occurring near optimal calibration.
 On the downside, APS conformal sets efficiency is degraded.
 As $T$ increases, the softmax distributions get smoother, explaining the degradation in efficiency, which is even more drastic for APS, whose set size monotonically increases with $T$.
 We concede that, whereas APS minimizes the coverage gap, it does so at the expense of increasing the conformal set size.
 However, we believe that increasing the size, up to some extent, while improving coverage gap is preferable in critical decision systems.